Transitioning Youth to Adulthood

 The TPS is prepared to assist with these issues and many more.
 Please view the chart below to locate the Transition Planning Specialist in your area.

-DHS Transition Planning Specialists
+HHS Transition Planning Specialists | |

 AMP (Achieving Maximum Potential)